xbianonpi/xbian/README.md

 Missing features
 =============================
 1. XBOX remote to lirc (Tried but not working)
-2. Implement xbian-config update function (will implement after the release of Xbian 1.0 Alpha)
+2. Implement xbian-config update function (CurlyMo will this implement after the release of Xbian 1.0 Alpha)
 3. Implement xbian-config license setup - Done
 4. Add licenses and author information to all (custom made) scripts - Done
-5. Implement all wireless driver
+5. Implement all wireless drivers
-6. Implement xbian-config hostname setup
+6. Implement xbian-config hostname setup - Done

 Needs testing
 =============================